Kualanamu International Airport: Taxis

 Taxi costs about twice that of train tickets.
 Taxi operators that bring passengers to the airport are limited to Blue Bird, KARSA, MATRA, and Nice Trans.
 Grab and Go-Jek operate inside the airport.
 CNN Indonesia criticized Sokerno-Hatta International Airport for falling behind Kualanamu in "halal"-ing online taxis.

 Regional hub

-Kualanamu International Airport is plotted to be a Regional Hub as South Korea's Incheon International Airport brother airport, thus on 25 June 2012 an agreement has been signed of both party operators.
+Kualanamu International Airport is plotted to be a regional hub as South Korea's Incheon International Airport brother airport thus on 25 June 2012 an agreement was signed of both party operators.
 Incheon's operator will assist Kualanamu's operator to become the regional hub with world-class standards.

-In early 2014, Flying Fox Airways is still processing the hub license.
+In early 2014, Flying Fox Airways was still processing the hub license.
 On 1 May 2014, Indonesian flag-carrier Garuda Indonesia opened flight from Medan to Jeddah King Abdulaziz International Airport as an extension of the Hajj-special Makassar-Medan route.

 Accolades

 In June 2015, Kualanamu received a certificate from Skytrax as a "4-Star Airport", the first Indonesian airport to receive such title.
 On 16 June 2016, the airport won the Diamond Award for the Service Quality Award under the 'International Airports' category by Angkasa Pura II.
 In August 2019, the custom system of the airport received an accolade from the 2018 Innovation Competition by the Ministry of Finance, given by the Directorate General of Customs and Excise, along with Soekarno-Hatta International Airport.